starverte/steel/readme.txt

 Submit your questions to http://sparks.starverte.com/steel and we will try to answer them.

 == Changelog ==

+= 1.1.2 =
+* Extracted carousel and glyphicon styles from bootstrap.css so that carousel works even if Bootstrap module isn't active

 = 1.1.1 =
 * Added skins for Slides module